-3.7.1.1 During the construction of the Proposed Development (Offshore), sediment will be disturbed and released into the water column.
-This will give rise to suspended sediment plumes and localised changes in water clarity due to the increased SSC.
+- 3.7.1.1 During the construction of Caledonia South, sediment will be disturbed and released into the water column.
+This will give rise to suspended sediment plumes and localised changes in water clarity due to increased SSC.
 Increases in SSC, and consequently turbidity, may result in a decrease in the depth to which natural light can penetrate into the water column.
 Increased turbidity/artificial reduction of natural light may result in a reduction of primary productivity (such as the production of organic compounds through the biological process of photosynthesis by phytoplankton) and/or an increase in bacterial growth.
 Moreover, the disturbance of seabed sediments may result in the release of additional nutrients (for example nitrogen and phosphorus) that were sediment bound.
 This anthropogenic cause of increased SSC can lead to an unnatural surge of nutrient availability in the water column for aquatic plants (e.g., seaweeds).
-The temporary influx of nutrients (known as nutrient loading) can cause phytoplankton and/or seaweed to bloom and then die, in a process referred to as eutrophication.
-Where nutrients are released, phytoplankton and seaweed can begin to utilise these nutrients within a few days.
-However, the duration of this stage depends largely on the concentration of nutrients available and conditions such as light (e.g., effected by water clarity) and temperature.
-Once the nutrients are depleted, the bloom will begin to decline.
-Subsequently, bacteria and other decomposer organisms then take up oxygen as they decompose materials (e.g., dead seaweeds).

-3.7.1.2 There are a range of factors which will influence both the magnitude and extent of change in SSC.
+The temporary influx of nutrients (known as nutrient loading) can cause phytoplankton and/ or seaweed to bloom and then die, in a process referred to as eutrophication.
+Subsequently, bacteria and other decomposer organisms then take up oxygen as they decompose materials (e.g., dead seaweeds). - 3.7.1.2 There are a range of factors which will influence both the magnitude and extent of change in SSC.
 These include, but are not limited to, the actual total volumes and rates of sediment disturbance, the local water depth and current speed at the time of the activity, the local sediment type and grain size distribution in addition to the local seabed topography and slopes.
 Due to the wide range of possible combinations of these factors it is not possible to predict specific dimensions with complete certainty.
-To provide a robust assessment, a range of realistic combinations have been considered within Volume 2, Chapter 2: Marine and Coastal Processes based on conservatively representative location (environmental) and site-specific information, including a range of water depths, sediment ejection/initial resuspension heights, and sediment types.

-3.7.1.3 In addition to the output from the numerical modelling undertaken for the marine and coastal processes assessment (Volume 7B, Appendix 2-2: Marine and Coastal Processes Numerical Modelling Report), the

-Marine and Coastal Processes Numerical Modelling Report), the understanding of the potential increase in suspended sediments due to Proposed Development (Offshore) installation activities can be informed by the evidence base regarding marine dredging impacts, specifically sediment plumes (e.g., Cooper and Brew, 201382).
+To provide a robust assessment, a range of realistic combinations have been considered within Volume 4, Chapter 2: Marine and Coastal Processes based on conservatively representative location (environmental) and sitespecific information, including a range of water depths, sediment ejection/initial resuspension heights, and sediment types. - 3.7.1.3 In addition to the output from the numerical modelling undertaken for the marine and coastal processes assessment (Volume 7B, Appendix 2-2: Marine and Coastal Processes Numerical Modelling Report), the understanding of the potential increase in suspended sediments due to Caledonia South installation activities can be informed by the evidence base regarding marine dredging impacts, specifically sediment plumes (e.g., Cooper and Brew, 201380).
 Highly concentrated sediment plumes formed of coarser material (sands) will only occur for short-time periods and in the immediate vicinity of the seabed disturbance.
-The output of this modelling has been used to comprehend a realistic magnitude of impact upon MW&SQ receptors.
+The output of this modelling has been used to comprehend a realistic magnitude of impact to MW&SQ receptors.
 It should be noted that the effect of increased SSC on MW&SQ can act as an impact pathway for other EIAR receptors that are sensitive to changes in water quality, in particular: